paulbradshaw/MED7373-Data-Journalism/mapping/datawrapperelection.md

 Add these.
 Click **Proceed** to go to the 'Design' section - turn on *Enable social sharing* to add buttons to share to social platforms.

 Now click **Publish**.

+## Creating a category map

+If you import data it insists on you having a numerical column to match as 'values'.
+However, if you copy and paste your data directly into Datawrapper, it *will* allow you to map categories such as 'Lab' and 'Con' (Labour and Conservative).
+Try this with [Winning party by constituency (2012)](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/mapping/datasets/electionwinners2012.csv).

 ## Creating a geographically accurate election map